 South facing view of homes along Elm Street and Poplar Street before the tornado.
 Most of the residences in the area were old one and two-story homes, some of which were well anchored to their foundations.
 (Bing Maps)

-A wide view of the tornado damage on the east side of Smithville.
+A wide view of damage on the east side of Smithville.
 The tornado’s complex wind distribution is visible through the damage patterns in the forest.
 Several large, re-inforced brick buildings (bottom center) experienced EF3 and EF4 damage well outside of the worst affected areas.
-The Smithville Baptist Church was nearly leveled by a rush of westerly winds that hurled cars into the air.
+The Smithville Baptist Church was nearly leveled by a rush of westerly winds that hurled cars into the building’s few remaining walls.